helium/HIP/xxxx-proxy-voting.md

 Finally, we propose that proxy voting in Helium’s ecosystem is broken into seasons that reset every August 1st, aligned with the anniversary of the network.
 This will ensure that assigned proxies do not get stale.

-It is worth noting that the concept of vote assignment already exists in Realms on Solana but as we move to using Modular Governance, we believe that the protocol needs to explicitly formalize this feature.
+It is worth noting that the concept of vote assignment already exists in [Realms](https://realms.today) on Solana but as we move to using Modular Governance, we believe that the protocol needs to explicitly formalize this feature.
 As part of formalizing this feature, the authors would like to create a curated registry of well known Proxies.
 This will allow people to fully research proxies before they assign voting power.
 The authors believe that the discovery aspect of voting proxies is important, otherwise it will have limited effectiveness.

 **Disclosure**: Please note that this HIP is written by members of the Helium Foundation and not in a personal capacity.
 It is intended to be a formal proposal to the community from the Foundation.

+**Note**: This proposal will likely need to voted on by each separate governance group.
+Specifically, if it's brought to a vote, a separate vote will be held of veHNT, veIOT, and veMOBILE holders.

 # Motivation